casares17/haufe-test/README.md

 - The `BeerController` allows creating, updating, deleting and retrieving/searching beers.
 - The `ManufacturerController` allows creating, updating, deleting and retrieving manufacturers.

+## Swagger
+- The API is documented using Swagger.
+The Swagger UI can be accessed at `/swagger-ui/index.html`.

 ## Persistence

 - The application uses an in-memory H2 database to store data.
 The database schema is created automatically based on the